oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/organization_new_arrivals.rst

 Enable New Product Icons per Organization
 -----------------------------------------

-You can mark certain selected products to be displayed as new ones in the front store.
+You can mark certain selected products to be displayed as new ones in the storefront.

 .. begin